ariafatah0711/HPone/README.md

 sudo usermod -aG docker $USER

 # 🔄 IMPORTANT: Restart your shell session to activate changes
-# Choose one of the following methods:
-exec $SHELL                       # Restart current shell
-# OR logout and login again
-# OR open a new terminal window
+exec $SHELL # Restart current shell with: logout and login again, OR open a new terminal window
 ```

 **📍 Installation Location:** When installed via Debian package, HPone is located at `/opt/hpone/`